Turjo009/Web-Development/README.md

 * HTML, CSS and Javascript (AJAX and Vue.js) used for front-end development
 * Express server used for back-end development of the server
 * MySQL used to create the database which is used to store the user credentials
-* cookies and server sessions has been used to track user details.
+* cookies and server sessions has been used to identify users.

 ### Key Learnings Outcomes:
 1	Understand and apply web application architecture